as87321234/kubernete_doc/README.md

 This public repository contains documentation and resources related to our on-premise deployment experiments with Kubernetes.
 The goal is to explore real-world performance, reliability, and configuration strategies within a self-hosted environment.

 ### Objectives
-- 🛠️ Set up and configure RHEL 9.6
+- 🛠️ Set up and configure and maintain RHEL 9.6
 - 🛠️ Set up and configure Kubernetes on local servers
 - 📖 Document installation steps, challenges, and resolutions
 - 🔍 Benchmark resource usage and scalability